-An iOS device with iOS 7 or later or an iPadOS device
+An iOS device with iOS 7 or later

-Important: To make and receive FaceTime calls with multiple people (Group FaceTime), you and the people you’re calling must be using the macOS Mojave 10.14.3 Supplemental Update or later, iOS 12.1.4 or later, or iPadOS.
+Important: To make and receive FaceTime calls with multiple people (Group FaceTime), you and the people you’re calling must be using macOS 10.14.3 Supplemental Update or later, iOS 12.1.4 or later, or iPadOS.
 This feature may not be available in all countries or regions.
-See Make a Group FaceTime call on Mac and the Apple Support article About the security content of macOS Mojave 10.14.3 Supplemental Update.
+See Make a Group FaceTime call and the Apple Support article About the security content of macOS Mojave 10.14.3 Supplemental Update.

 What you need to make and receive phone calls on your Mac